 “Example is not the main thing in life—it is the only thing.”
 Through that sentence, the famous medical missionary and author, Albert Schweitzer, stated clearly the importance and power of example.
 How many of us reading this, have been influenced by the powerful life of some pastor, elder or other Christian that we saw early in our lives.
 If I mention “a faithful pastor,” whose image crops up in your mind?
 If I mention “a faithful Christian,” who do you think of?

 Schweitzer’s statement is an overstatement, of course.
 Many other things are involved in a faithful life, but they themselves are all combined into the example someone sets.

 “Mentoring” and “formation” may sound like new concepts, but they’re not.
-It seems from the very way God has created us this has been in His mind.
-He made humans in His image.
-We are to follow His example, and to imitate His character.
-In the incarnation of Christ, God came in the flesh in a way that we could understand and relate to Him, and, as Peter said, “leaving you an example, that you should follow in his steps,” (I Peter 2:21).
+It seems from the very way God has created us this has been in his mind.
+He made humans in his image.
+We are to follow his example, and to imitate his character.
+In the incarnation of Christ, God came in the flesh in a way that we could understand and relate to him, and, as Peter said, “leaving you an example, that you should follow in his steps” (1 Pet.
+2:21).

 We also get to participate in this ministry of setting and following examples.
 God has created humans to be born and to mature in the company of other humans in the family.
 We are not self-generated, nor do we instantly appear as mature people.
 God planned for loving parents to be part of the way humans would grow.

 This is also the way God has intended to make himself known in this fallen world.